thunderseethe/thunderseethe.github.io/content/posts/traits-are-a-local-maxima.md

 But a solvable problem isn't a solved problem.

 Here's where I reveal my ruse.
-I've come to you today disparaging traits as a local maxima and proselytizing implicits as the peak we should be climbing.
+I've come to you today disparaging traits as a local maximum and proselytizing implicits as the peak we should be climbing.
-When in fact, it's quite possible implicits are just another local maxima as well.
+When in fact, it's quite possible implicits are just another local maximum as well.
 As is often the case in engineering, it's all about tradeoffs.